k2view-academy/K2View-Academy/academy/Training_Level_1/05_LU_Enhancements/05_LU_Enhancements_Quiz.md

 Which of the following statements is true?

-A: Globals are predefined variables that can be accessed by different objects within a project
+A: Globals are predefined variables that can be accessed by different objects within a project.

 B: Globals are used when the same information is required repeatedly by various Fabric objects.

-C: Globals are saved in a Java file as static variables and can be used by all Fabric object types
+C: Globals are saved in a Java file and can be defined in different project tree levels (shared, LU, etc...).

-D: Globals can be defined as Final or not final, depending on whether they need to be overridden
+D: Globals can be defined as Final or not Final, depending on whether they need to be overridden.

-E: All of the above
+E: All of the above.

 (***Solution 8: E ***).